camille-the-eel/liri/README.md

 =======================================================================================

 To search for information on your favorite movie, use the command "movie-this".
 It will use the installed node package, axios, to retreive data from the OMDB API.
 This will grab the following information about the movie you input: title, release year, IMDB rating, Rotten Tomatoes rating, country of production, language of the movie, plot synopsis, and actors.
-Should you not provide a movie, the program will output data for "Mr. Nobody".

 This is an example of how your command should look:
 <br>